-SAH CUBA STUDY TOUR December 29, 2012 - January 11, 2013 Tour Leader: Belmont Freeman The Society of Architectural Historians is pleased to offer to its members an opportunity to travel to Cuba on a study tour that promises a rich and stimulating immersion in the architecture, urbanism, culture and landscape of Cuba.
-Taking advantage of the US Treasury Department's newly-liberalized Cuba travel policies, SAH has designed an educational travel program that satisfies the Department's criteria for "people- to-people" cultural exchange.
-Tour participants, for the first time since the travel ban imposed nine years ago, will be able to experience the architectural and natural wonders of the island, astonishingly well preserved by the country's 50-year resistance to, and isolation from, globalized development pressures and cultural homogenization.
+The Society of Architectural Historians is pleased to offer to its members an opportunity to travel to Cuba on a study tour that promises a rich and stimulating immersion in the architecture, urbanism, culture and landscape of Cuba.
+Taking advantage of the US Treasury Department's newly-liberalized Cuba travel policies, SAH has designed an educational travel program that satisfies the Department's criteria for approved cultural exchange.
+Tour participants, for the first time since the travel ban imposed nine years ago, will be able to experience the architectural and natural wonders of the island, amazingly well preserved by the country's 50-year resistance to, and isolation from, globalized development pressures and cultural homogenization.
 At the same time we will witness the effects, good and bad, of Cuba's growing tourism industry - certain to alter the character of the place profoundly once the inevitable lifting the US embargo allows Americans to join the rest of the world in freely visiting the island.
 This is a good moment to visit Cuba.

-Compared to SAH's past tours to Cuba (the last in 2003), the present tour is significantly more ambitious in scope, covering, in thirteen days, territory from the province of Artemisa in the west to Oriente in the east.
+Compared to SAH's past tours to Cuba (the last in 2003), the present tour is significantly more ambitious in scope, covering, in thirteen days, territory from Havana in the west to Santiago de Cuba in the east.
 The tour group will convene in Miami [participants are to arrange their own travel to Miami] for a welcome reception and an introductory lecture on Cuban geography, history and architecture.
 The next morning we board a charter flight for the 50-minute hop to Havana - so close yet a world apart.
-Our first week in Cuba will concentrate on Havana and environs, examining the colonial architecture of the old city, the eclectic architecture that transformed the city in the early days of the Republic, early and mid-century modernism, and the radical design experiments of the post-revolution period.
-In Havana our headquarters will be the grand and historic Hotel Nacional.
+Our first week in Cuba will concentrate on Havana and environs, examining the colonial architecture of the old city, the eclectic architecture that transformed the city in the early days of the Republic, mid-century modernism, and the radical design experiments of the post-revolution period.
+In Havana our headquarters will be the historic Hotel Nacional.
 The second week will take us on an overland journey (in a luxury motor coach) through a string of historic cities - and beautiful countryside - ending up in Santiago de Cuba, Cuba's #2 city and very Caribbean counterpart to cosmopolitan Havana.
 Hotels along the way have been chosen for their location, ambiance, architectural character and variety.
-From Santiago we will fly directly back to Miami, meaning that all internal travel in Cuba will be by land.
-This is a tour highly customized to suit the interests of SAH members, taking us to sites not found in the guide books and including many nor ordinarily open to the public.
+From Santiago we will fly back to Havana for a final day in the capital before returning to Miami.

+This is a tour highly customized to suit the interests of SAH members, taking us to sites not found in the guide books, including many nor ordinarily open to the public.
 The tour will be led by Belmont Freeman, FAIA, an architect and scholar of Cuban descent whose extensive travel, research, writing and lecturing have established him as a leading expert on the architecture of Cuba.
-Along the way we will meet with Cuban architects and historians, to engage meaningful dialog on topics of architecture, urban policy and preservation, adding depth to participants' appreciation of Cuba.
-Friendly Planet Travel, an agency licensed to coordinate travel to and within Cuba and with many years of experience operating on the island, is managing the logistics of the tour to ensure, to the fullest extent possible, a smooth, safe and comfortable journey.
+Along the way we will meet with Cuban architects and historians, to engage in dialog on topics of architecture, urban policy and preservation, adding depth to participants' appreciation of Cuba.
+Friendly Planet Travel, an agency licensed to coordinate travel to and within Cuba and with many years of experience operating on the island, is managing the logistics of the of tour to ensure, to the fullest extent possible, a smooth, safe and comfortable journey.

 We look forward to seeing you in Havana.